 What are the snow conditions like?

-Niseko receives an average of over 14 meters of snow every winter season – that’s more than double the average snowfalls in famous European resorts such as St Anton or Val d’Isere and 4 meters more than Whistler.
-It’s not just the amounts of snow that are amazing but the consistency of snowfall for regular pow days.
+Niseko receives an average of over 14 meters of snow every winter season (18 meters in 2013-2014 season) - that's more than double the average snowfalls in famous European resorts such as St Anton or Val d'Isere and 4 meters more than Whistler.
+It's not just the amounts of snow that are amazing but the consistency of snowfall for regular pow days.
 Last season it snowed 29 out of 31 days in January!

 Will I need a visa?